Spaces are the framework used to provide multi-tenancy to the Kinetic Platform. Spaces separate users, configurations, and data into distinct tenants.

 - Form Workflow

-The OAuth tab is used to configure Single Sign On information for other system that act as clients of the Space.
+The OAuth tab is used to configure Single Sign On information for other systems that act as clients of the Space.

-The Security tab lets you assign access permissions for the Space itself as well as accessing, creating, and modifying teams and/or users.
+The Security tab lets you assign access permissions for the Space itself and access, create, and modify teams and users.
 These options include: